tdpetrou/pandas_cub/README.md

-# Pandas Cub
+# Raise your own Pandas Cub
 ODSC West Tutorial, San Francisco, CA, Nov 3, 2018 2 p.m. by Ted Petrou

+## Download material and open in editor
+# github.com/tdpetrou/pandas_cub

 ### Target Audience
-This talk is targeted towards those with a solid understanding of the fundamentals of Python.
-Previous experience with NumPy and Pandas will be very helpful.
+This talk is targeted towards those who understand the fundamentals of Python and wish to build their own DataFrame class from scratch.

 ### Pre-Requisites
 * Intermediate knowledge of Python